mikavilpas/easyjump.yazi/easyjump.yazi/README.md

 desc = "easyjump"
 ```

-When you see some character(singal character or double character) in left of the
+When you see some character(single character or double character) in left of the
 entry.
 Press the key of the character will jump to the corresponding entry